-At June 30, 2018, the University's total net position was \$31.69 million.
-The University's largest asset category was capital assets of \$179.86 million, representing 78.10% of total assets.
-Capital assets decreased by \$2.36 million due to depreciation being greater than asset acquisitions.
+At June 30, 2019, the University's total net position was \$29.77 million.
+The University's largest asset category was capital assets of \$176.84 million, representing 77.81% of total assets.
+Capital assets decreased by \$3.02 million due to depreciation being greater than the asset acquisitions.
 Readers interested in more detailed information on capital assets can refer to Note 6 - Capital Assets.
-Other noncurrent assets increased \$7.16 million primarily due to an increase in restricted cash and cash equivalents, which was attributable to the capital appropriations received for the Health and Wellness Facility and the 2017-2018 repairs and renovations.
+Current assets decreased \$2.34 million primarily due to the University using cash from auxiliary capital reserves for construction projects such as the build-out for Chick-Fil-A in the student center, higher expenses in support of the athletic program, and a decrease in fee revenue due to a shift in on-campus and distance education enrollment mix.
+Current restricted cash increased due to a transfer of cash for working capital purposes to pay for current accounts payables.
+Other noncurrent assets increased \$2.35 million primarily due to the capital appropriations received for the regular 2018-2019 repairs and renovations as well as appropriated repair and renovation funds related to Hurricane Florence.